kjelloh/advent_of_code_2023/README.md

 You see the bug?
 Yeas, CoPilot had missed the sign on the denominator!

 So close, bit no cigar for CoPilot / ChatGPT!

+* I got bitten by C++ allowing an initializer list that is too short

+I had written the code:

+          return { IntersectionType::Intersection,xi,yi,ti,tj };

+Which compiled just fine.
+But the thing I returned actually had 6 members!

+I had refactored the code to return x,y,z coordinates so I could use the same type for both xy-plane and xz-plane function.

+So the code required was:

+          return { IntersectionType::Intersection,xi,yi,0,ti,tj };

+Again, C++ has, for my slightly dyslectic programming style, a strong tendency to punish me for incorrect syntax but allow me to write incorrect type applications.